Imergent-Technology/Protogen/docs/active-development/SCENE_CENTRIC_ARCHITECTURE.md

 await navigator.nextSceneInDeck();  // Loads next scene, goes to its first slide
 ```

+## Important Distinction: Slide Animations vs Node Tweening

+### Slide Animations (SlideAnimator)
+- **Purpose**: Whole-slide entrance/exit transitions
+- **Scope**: Slides entering/exiting the viewport
+- **Animations**: Fade, slide, expand (simple, fast)
+- **Owned by**: Scene System

+### Node Tweening (TweeningSystem - SEPARATE CONCERN)
+- **Purpose**: Animate individual nodes/elements within a scene
+- **Scope**: Node position, scale, opacity, rotation changes
+- **Animations**: Complex property interpolation over time
+- **Owned by**: Still exists separately, may be coordinated by Navigator

+**Example**: A scene with 3 slides might have:
+- Slide 1: Shows nodes A, B, C at positions X, Y, Z
+- Slide 2: Shows same nodes at different positions (tweened by TweeningSystem)
+- Slide 3: Different nodes entirely

+When transitioning Slide 1 → Slide 2:
+1. Slide 1 exits (handled by SlideAnimator)
+2. Slide 2 enters (handled by SlideAnimator)
+3. Nodes A, B, C animate to new positions (handled by TweeningSystem)

+These are **complementary systems**, not replacements.

 ## Summary

-This refactoring establishes **Scenes as the primary unit** with full control over their presentation, including slides and tweening. **Decks become pure organizational containers** for loading optimization. **Navigator coordinates** between systems without managing content.
+This refactoring establishes **Scenes as the primary unit** with full control over their presentation, including slides and slide animations. **Decks become pure organizational containers** for loading optimization. **Navigator coordinates** between systems without managing content. **Slide animations (entrance/exit) are separate from node tweening** (position/property changes).
 This creates a cleaner, more maintainable architecture that matches how users conceptually think about the system.

 ## Next Steps